stevencurtis/StoryboardOutlets/README.md

 <sub>Photo by Joshua Ness on Unsplash<sub>

-The idea of this tutorial is to add objects to the storyboard and be able to update them programatically in the `UIViewController`.
+The idea of this tutorial is to add objects to the storyboard and be able to update them programmatically in the `UIViewController`.
 Possible?
 Sure.
 How?
 This article!

 Difficulty: **Beginner** | Easy | Normal | Challenging<br/>
 This article has been developed using Xcode 11.4.1, and Swift 5.2.2